tangorishi/learnJava/03_Operators/operators.md

 2)**Improved readability** : When used correctly, the ternary operator can make the code more readable by making it easier to understand the intent behind the code.

-3) **Increased performance** : Since the ternary operator evaluates a single expression instead of executing an entire block of code, it can be faster than an equivalent if-else statement.
+3)**Increased performance** : Since the ternary operator evaluates a single expression instead of executing an entire block of code, it can be faster than an equivalent if-else statement.

-4) **Simplification of nested if-else statements** : The ternary operator can simplify complex logic by providing a clean and concise way to perform conditional assignments.
+4)**Simplification of nested if-else statements** : The ternary operator can simplify complex logic by providing a clean and concise way to perform conditional assignments.

 5)**Easy to debug** : If a problem occurs with the code, the ternary operator can make it easier to identify the cause of the problem because it reduces the amount of code that needs to be examined.